 In an interview, researcher Kenneth Clark noted a time when he and his wife and co-researcher Mamie were conducting their “doll test” experiment in rural Arkansas, and he asked a local Black child which doll was most like him.
-According to Clark, the child responded by smiling and pointing to the brown doll and stating: “That’s a nigger.
-I’m a nigger.”
+According to Clark, the child responded by smiling and pointing to the brown doll and stating: “That’s a n****r.
+I’m a n****r.”
 Clark described this experience as “more disturbing than the children in Massachusetts who would refuse to answer the question or who would cry and run out of the room.”

 As this example illustrates, even when dominant body norms harm us deeply, we often have a hard time refusing (or even recognizing) them.
 The visual messages about what’s “okay” are so pervasive and compelling that we sometimes don’t even realize we’ve adopted these norms as our own until they are held up for questioning.
 The insidious power of body norms is such that Black children get tangled up in a Catch-22 that automatically disqualifies them from ever being pretty or good, fat women are disgusted by their own innocent flesh, and the “disabled” struggle to insist that their real problems are ones of access rather than infirmity.

 As I have argued in a previous post, one of the ways that oppressive social systems maintain their power is by convincing the oppressed that there is something fundamentally wrong with our bodies.
 We are too fat, too flat-chested, too wrinkled, or too short; our skin is too dark and our hair is too curly; we use a wheelchair or a cane; our eyes are the wrong shape or color.
 The list of our “faults” is endless, and the work of managing, correcting, and hiding them can be exhausting and demoralizing.
 I’m not suggesting that we always find ourselves in a body that fits who we are, or that we shouldn’t make changes to our bodily appearance.
 What I am suggesting is that body shame is a tool of oppression.
-Finding ways to radicalize and reclaim our body image serves us all.
+Finding ways to radicalize and reclaim our body image serves our liberation.
 Cultivating our sensuality, interrogating our nonverbal communication, and reclaiming our own freedom of movement can also serve as effective strategies in resisting the deadening and demoralizing effects of body shame.

-In the project of decolonizing my own body, questioning some of the implicit messages I have ingested has been key to reclaiming the territory of my own body image.
+In the project of liberating my own body, questioning some of the implicit messages I have ingested has been key to reclaiming the territory of my own body image.
 As someone raised female, this has meant challenging deeply-buried assumptions about attractiveness and self-worth.
 It has meant coming to terms with my own mobility limitations as a member of a professional somatics community full of accomplished dancers and yoga practitioners – a community that often unconsciously positions physical strength and flexibility as an inherent good.
-And within that largely heterosexually-normed community, it has meant insisting on an esthetic that makes my queerness visible, even when that visibility is exposing and marginalizing.
+And within that largely heterosexually-normed community, it has meant insisting on an esthetic that makes my queerness visible, even when that visibility is both exposing and marginalizing.

 That said, reclaiming the territory of my body image has not always meant choosing images that contradict prevailing norms.
 As I note in a chapter in Caldwell and Leighton’s new book on Oppression and the Body, “reclaiming the body is not necessarily about altering one’s appearance and behavior in defiance of dominant norms (although there’s nothing wrong with that).
 It’s about questioning our choices – and lack of choices – with respect to how our bodies look and move, regardless of our position(s) on the multiple spectrums of social identifications.”